Why antacids do not work to reduce gas and bloating.

 Your stomach responds to antacids raising the PH level by producing more acid in an effort to bring the PH level back down to where it needs to be for proper digestion.
 Taking more antacids can cause the cells in the stomach lining that produce this acid to become fatigued and unable to produce enough acid resulting in a gas and bloat producing stomach environment.

-To the right you see an illustration of the digestive system.
+To the right (or above on mobile devices) you see an illustration of the digestive system.
 The red letters A through H mark key areas of the digestion process.

 Stomach acid (C) has a pH value of 1-2 which is very acidic, like that of battery acid.
 After the acid and enzymes in your stomach break down your food into a substance called chyme, it passes thru the Pyloric Sphincter (D) into the Duodenum (E) which is the first section of the small intestine.
 Your body increases the PH level inside the Duodenum to a slightly acid level of PH6 and digestion continues.